Dysphagia: Find Out How to Overcome Difficulty Swallowing

 • Pain or discomfort when swallowing

-• Sensation of food getting stuck in the throat or chest
+• A feeling of food stuck in your throat or chest

 • Coughing or choking during or after eating